Mohammad Taghavi

 Mohammad Taghavi (محمد تقوی) is an Iranian retired football defender and current coach who was most recently interim manager of Tractor.

 He played for Esteghlal and Iran national football team.

 He was also a TV presenter who work for BBC Persian as football interpreter, when he lived in Birmingham from 2010 until 2015.
 He is currently a sports expert at Iran International.

-His two older brothers, Reza Taghavi and Hossein Taghavi, are also football players.
+His three older brothers Reza Taghavi, Hossein Taghavi and Hassan Taghavi were also football players.